jpedro/jpedro.github.io/git-dd.md

 You read it.
 Git alias can host not only alias to 1. other git commands and flags, but also to 2. shell calls and 3. inline shell functions.

+Basically we can abuse git as a task manager.
+And so we shall.

 ### 1. Command alias